 - Cook until the broth has reduced and thickened a bit, and the kale has wilted and lost its green color.
-If you need to pep up the flavor, you can add some bouillon.
-Add the orzo and cook at rolling boil until tender – about 7 minutes.
+Add the pasta and cook at rolling boil until tender – about 7 minutes.
 If you can find that parmesan rind, fish it out before serving.

 - Serve immediately with freshly grated parmesan cheese and some peasant bread.

 When you add the pasta to the soup, it makes the soup very thick.
 You can thin it out with some water, stock or broth.
 I had to thin the soup out even though I love a thick soup.